ChathurangaBW/DLL-hijackings/README.md

 Introduction

+This code is attempting to inject a payload of the form "A"*payload_size into a DLL at address 0x00400000.
+Here's a breakdown of the code:

+1. `import ctypes`: This line imports the ctypes module, which allows you to interact with the operating system's API using Python.
+2. `import sys`: This line imports the sys module, which provides information about the system and the current process.
+3. `import os`: This line imports the os module, which provides a way to interact with the operating system's file system and other resources.
+4. `dll_name = "kernel32.dll"`: This line sets the name of the DLL that will be injected with the payload.
+5. `dll_base_address = 0x00400000`: This line sets the base address of the DLL where the payload will be injected.
+6. `dll_base_size = 0x1000`: This line sets the size of the DLL in bytes.
+7. `def inject_payload(dll_handle, payload)`: This line defines a function called `inject_payload` that takes two arguments: `dll_handle` and `payload`.
+The function will inject the payload into the DLL at the specified address.
+8. `def main()`: This line defines the entry point of the program, which will be executed when the script is run.
+9. `payload = ctypes.c_char_p("A"*payload_size)`: This line creates a pointer to a character array of length `payload_size` filled with the character 'A'.
+This will be the payload that will be injected into the DLL.
+10. `payload_base = ctypes.cast(payload, ctypes.c_void_p)`: This line casts the `payload` pointer to a `c_void_p` pointer, which can be used to point to any type of data in memory.
+11. `payload_size = ctypes.sizeof(payload)`: This line gets the size of the `payload` pointer using the `sizeof` operator.
+12. `inject_payload(dll_handle, payload)`: This line calls the `inject_payload` function with the `dll_handle` and `payload` arguments.
+13. `if __name__ == "__main__":`: This line checks if the script is being run directly (i.e., not being imported as a module by another script).
+If it is, then the `main` function will be executed.

+In summary, this code is attempting to inject a payload of the form "A"*payload_size into a DLL at address 0x00400000.
+The payload is created as a character array of length payload_size filled with the character 'A', and then cast to a `c_void_p` pointer.
+The `inject_payload` function is then called with the `dll_handle` and `payload` arguments to inject the payload into the DLL.

 Dynamic Link Libraries (DLLs) are essential components of the Windows operating system, used to store code, data, and resources that multiple applications can share.
 However, with their widespread use and potential vulnerabilities, DLLs have become a target for malicious actors seeking to exploit these libraries for their own gain.
 One such method of attack is DLL hijacking, where attackers manipulate the loading process of DLLs to execute unauthorized code.
 In this article, we delve into the concept of DLL hijacking, its potential risks, and effective strategies to prevent and mitigate such attacks.

 Understanding DLL Hijacking